CloudplexPlatform/developer-community/kubernetes/Statefulset/labs/hostname-info/hostnameinfo.md

 ![Lab03-add-volume-service-06](images/Lab03-add-volume-service-06.png)

-### Add hostfet Service
+### Add hostname-info Service

+*statefulset definition

-HostFet application is a restful microservice which stores **caller** information on the volume and return Hostname
+Hostname-Info application is a restful microservice which will return Hostname information

 Locate the **Container** services from K8 resources in the pallet.